Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 - Was the area in which the incident occurred particularly associated with gay or transgender activity or was it in response to or undertaken at a time coinciding with a social or political meeting such as Pride?

-- Was hostility based on the victim's sexual orientation or transgender identity (or presumed sexual orientation or transgender identity) demonstrated by the perpetrator?
+- Was hostility based on the victim's sexual orientation or being transgender (or presumed sexual orientation or being transgender) demonstrated by the perpetrator?

 - Have there been any previous incidents involving the offender and hostility or targeted anti-social behaviour?